hyperledger/fabric-gateway/README.md

 # Hyperledger Fabric Gateway

-For information on using the Gateway, including client SDK API references, please visit the [Fabric Gateway documentation](https://hyperledger.github.io/fabric-gateway/).
+For information on using the Fabric Gateway, including client API documentation, please visit the [Fabric Gateway documentation](https://hyperledger.github.io/fabric-gateway/).

 ## Overview

 The original proposal is described in the [Fabric Gateway RFC](https://hyperledger.github.io/fabric-rfcs/text/0000-fabric-gateway.html).
-Adding a Gateway component to the Fabric Peer provides a single entry point to a Fabric network, and removes much of the transaction submission logic from the client application.
+Adding a gateway component to the Fabric peer provides a single entry point to a Fabric network, and removes much of the transaction submission logic from the client application.

 The Gateway component in the Fabric Peer exposes a simple gRPC interface to client applications and manages the lifecycle of transaction invocation on behalf of the client.
-This minimises the network traffic passing between the client and the blockchain network as well as minimising the number of network ports that need to be opened.
+This minimises the network traffic passing between the client and the blockchain network, as well as minimising the number of network ports that need to be opened.

 See the [gateway.proto file](https://github.com/hyperledger/fabric-protos/blob/main/gateway/gateway.proto) for details of the gRPC interface.